annotation/text-fabric/documentation/docs/Api/General.md

         action
     ```

+    ???+ info "Description"
+        The result of `N()` is a generator that walks through all nodes in the
+        *canonical order* (see below).
+        Iterating over `N()` delivers you all words and structural elements of
+        your corpus in a very natural order.

-    ??? explanation
+    ??? explanation "Walking nodes"
         Most processing boils down to walking through the nodes by visiting node sets in
         a suitable order.
 Occasionally, during the walk you might want to visit
         embedding or embedded nodes to glean some feature information from them.

-    ??? info
-        The result of `N()` is a generator that walks through all nodes in the
-        *canonical order* (see below).
-        Iterating over `N()` delivers you all words and structural elements of
-        your corpus in a very natural order.

-    !!!+ note
+    ??? hint "More ways of walking"
         Later, under *Features* there is another convenient way to walk through
         nodes.

-??? note "canonical order"
+??? explanation "canonical order"
     The canonical order is a way to sort the nodes in your corpus in such a way
     that you can enumerate all nodes in the order you encounter them if you
     walk through your corpus.